ManuelChapela/ManuelChapela/README.md

 I´m Manuel, Full Stack Developer Jr 🚀 My main language is Javascript (MERN).
 Passionate about web technology, I have decided to expand my previous background in advertising art direction 👀 and graphic design towards a total immersion in the digital environment 📲

 🌱 I am currently learning everything related to clean and efficient code.

-Also, opening new horizons like Vue.js.
+🐒 Monkey Frontend Developer in [Taxdown](https://taxdown.es/)

 💬 Ask me about photography, design or pottery.
 I really love them.